Baked BBQ Salmon with Brussels Slaw

 - Cool to room temperature and store in an air-tight container.

-- In a small bowl, whisk paprika, onion powder, smoked paprika, chipotle chili powder, salt and brown sugar.
+Make the rub.
+In a small bowl, whisk paprika, onion powder, smoked paprika, chipotle chili powder, salt and brown sugar.
+Sprinkle over salmon.

-- While the salmon bakes, make the slaw.
+Make the slaw.
+While the salmon bakes, make the slaw.
 Whisk the mayo, vinegar, agave, sriracha, and salt together in a small bowl.
 Toss with Brussels sprouts and cilantro.
 Season with salt and pepper.
+Set aside.

-- Once the salmon comes out of the oven, spread with 1/2 cup barbecue sauce.
+Assemble!
+Once the salmon comes out of the oven, spread with 1/2 cup barbecue sauce.
 Save the rest to serve with the salmon.
 Top with slaw.
+Serve as is, or nestle into corn or flour tortillas for tacos.

 Substitutions and tips and tricks for recipe success

-- Buy the pre-shredded Brussels sprouts at the store, this will save you a lot of time chopping!
+- Buy the pre-shredded Brussels sprouts at the store, this will save you ample time.

 - Feel free to sub out your favorite barbecue sauce in lieu of making your own.